 This hand, though, Steve had the queen of diamonds showing, and the queen of hearts face down.
 Yes.
 A pair of queens was enough to open.
 He tossed a red chip into the pot.
 The other two gleefully called his opening bet, grateful to finally have a full hand to play.
 Their betting continued one upcard at a time, until Mark had a pair of fours showing and Georgina finally had to admit defeat and fold.
 Mark laid the last downcard in front of Steve, then himsel, and when Steve peeked at his card, he glimpsed . . . the queen of clubs.

 Steve put on his most triumphant grin, grabbed some chips, and said, "I bet five red."

 Mark narrowed his gaze.
 "You're bluffing."
 He tossed in his own red chips.
 "I call."

 "Not this time, buddy," Steve said.
-He turned over the final downcard, and the queen of hearts from his first two downcards.
+He turned over his final downcard, and the queen of hearts from his first two downcards, which combined with the queen of diamonds from his upcards made a three-of-a-kind.
 "Read 'em and weep."

 "Dammit!"
 Mark cursed.
 He slumped back in his chair.
 "Three lovely ladies.
 Even at our poker table, you've got better luck with women than I do."